 - Home health care.
 Medicare Part B pays for nurses and some therapists to provide occasional or part-time services in your home.
 As long as the provider is certified by Medicare, you pay nothing -- except for 20% of the charges for some medical equipment, such as wheelchairs and walkers.

 - Preventive services.
-Medicare Part B helps pay for a number of tests, screenings, vaccinations, and a one-time physical exam to help you stay healthy.
+Medicare Part B helps pay for a number of tests, screenings, vaccinations, and a one-time “Welcome to Medicare” physical exam and annual wellness exams.
 Many of these services are available at no cost at the time of the visit.
 Part B also covers screening and counseling for alcohol use (for people who are not considered alcoholic), obesity screening and counseling, screening for depression, sexually transmitted infections screening and counseling, and cardiovascular behavioral counseling.

 - Blood for transfusions.
 After the first three pints within a calendar year, Medicare pays 80% of the costs for blood you need as an outpatient.